-The different modalities that we can practice in adventure sports or outdoor activities, with different surfaces, terrains and climates, also need a helmet with the appropriate characteristics for each of them.
+The different modalities that we can practice in adventure sports or outdoor activities, with various surfaces, terrains, and climates, also need a helmet with the appropriate characteristics for each of them.
 Next, we will see the recommended benefits for the helmet in each type of climbing:

-- Indoor climbing: Unless those responsible for the place tell you some special rule, the usual thing is that you can use a very light helmet, with little foam.
-After all, the rock on which you are going to carry out the activity is not real and you will not be in danger of being impacted by landslides or falling objects.
+- Indoor climbing: Unless those responsible for the place tell you some particular rule, the usual thing is that you can use a very light helmet with little foam.
+After all, the rock on which you will carry out the activity is not real, and you will not be in danger of being impacted by landslides or falling objects.

 - Mountain terrain: Normally, these are long-term activities in which we carry a lot of weight.
-The ideal is a lightweight helmet with wide openings for ventilation and bright colors to be able to be located at long distances.
+The ideal is a lightweight helmet with wide openings for ventilation and bright colors to be located at long distances.

-- Ice climbing: Clearly we will do without ventilation to protect ourselves from the cold.
-The resistance of the hull must prevail over the lightness, since they are terrain in which it is highly probable to receive impacts by falling pieces of ice or other materials.
+- Ice climbing: We will do without ventilation to protect ourselves from the cold.
+The hull’s resistance must prevail over the lightness since they are a terrain in which it is highly probable to receive impacts by falling pieces of ice or other materials.

-- Climbing with belaying: In this modality we risk receiving many types of blows to the head, from rocks or dirt, to pieces of equipment of your companions.
-Let’s bet on a rigid helmet and even with a visor to avoid damage to the eye area.
+- Climbing with belaying: In this modality, we risk receiving many types of blows to the head, from rocks or dirt to pieces of equipment of your companions.
+Let’s bet on a rigid helmet and even with a visor to avoid eye area damage.

-- Climate: In this section what prevails is ventilation.
-For hot temperatures, a helmet with many or very wide openings is necessary.
+- Climate: In this section, what prevails is ventilation.
+For hot temperatures, a helmet with many or extensive openings is necessary.
 You have to fight the heat and sweating.
 Against the cold, on the contrary, a fully closed helmet that does not allow air to flow through it is the best option.

-What does the climbing helmet really protect us from?
+What does the climbing helmet protect us from?

 What are the most recognized brands of climbing helmets?

 The manufacturers of climbing helmets are integrated into the sector of brands that produce equipment for adventure sports.
-The competition is great, since there are many firms that are dedicated to manufacturing this type of element; some with many decades of experience, even more than a century, as is the case with Mammut Sports Group:
+The competition is excellent since many firms are dedicated to manufacturing this type of element; some with many decades of experience, even more than a century, as is the case with Mammut Sports Group:

-- Petzl: It is a French firm specialized in the manufacture of adventure sports equipment, such as climbing, mountaineering or speleology.
-Founded in 1975, it is based in Crolles (Rhône-Alpes region), near the city of Grenoble.
+- Petzl: It is a French firm specialized in the manufacture of adventure sports equipment, such as climbing, mountaineering, or speleology.
+Founded in 1975, it is based in Crolles (Rhône-Alpes region), near Grenoble.

-When we go to buy a climbing helmet we must be clear about what we are going to use it for.
-Once we know the terrain and the weather conditions from which it must protect us, we will focus on the product that is most suitable, analyzing the material, weight and fit, but also making sure that it complies with the safety regulations.
+When we buy a climbing helmet, we must be clear about what we are going to use it for.
+Once we know the terrain and the weather conditions from which it must protect us, we will focus on the most suitable product, analyze the material, weight, and fit, and make sure that it complies with the safety regulations.

-The first thing we must assess before purchasing a helmet is the type of climbing or activity that we are going to do.
-In ice or cold climates, a lot of ventilation is not necessary, but a high level of resistance is necessary to the greater risk of impacts or falls.
+The first thing we must assess before purchasing a helmet is the type of climbing or activity we will do.
+In ice or cold climates, a lot of ventilation is unnecessary, but a high level of resistance is necessary to the greater risk of impacts or falls.
 In less demanding terrain or with high temperatures, lightness and wide openings prevail for air to flow.

-The climbing helmet must be resistant, since its function is to protect us from blows to the head.
-But it also has to be light, especially when we are going to do some activity that forces us to use it for a long time.
+The climbing helmet must be resistant since its function is to protect us from blows to the head.
+But it also has to be light, especially when we will do some activity that forces us to use it for a long time.
 However, most of the products on the market are made with materials that provide that lightness.

 When we go to buy a climbing helmet, we must make sure that it complies with safety regulations, that is, that it has passed all the tests required by the European Committee for Standardization.
 If it is approved, a label will appear with the inscription EN 12492.
 We cannot risk our physical integrity with products that do not comply with safety regulations.

-The adjustment system is very important and must be effective, preventing any type of helmet movement.
+The adjustment system is essential and must be adequate, preventing any type of helmet movement.
 The chin strap is the strap that holds the helmet below the chin.
-They have to be padded and cause a feeling of comfort, because sometimes we will use it for several hours.
+They have to be padded and cause comfort because sometimes we will use them for several hours.
 The rear adjusting wheel or similar device completes the hold.

-The size in which they are available determines whether they can be suitable for children, women or men.
-Most of the models have a wide range of sizes, that is, they are unisex, but others only offer large sizes, and their use is reduced to the male gender.
-For females, there are helmets with a hole in the back, which allows the hair to be collected in a ponytail.
+The size in which they are available determines whether they can be suitable for children, women, or men.
+Most of the models have a wide range of sizes; that is, they are unisex, but others only offer large sizes, and their use is reduced to the male gender.
+There are helmets with a hole in the back for females, which allows the hair to be collected in a ponytail.

-The climbing helmet is a fundamental piece in our team.
-We would say that even mandatory, although in individual activities by nature nobody is going to demand its use.
+The climbing helmet is a fundamental piece of our team.
+We would say that even mandatory, although, in individual activities by nature, nobody will demand its use.
 Let’s not forget that the head is one of the most sensitive parts of our body, in which any injury can produce serious consequences, even death.

 To avoid these risks, we must always wear a helmet.
-The market offers many options and at very attractive prices.
-It only remains to look for the most suitable model for the practices that we are going to carry out, always making sure of the resistance of the product, if possible, combined with lightness and comfort.
+The market offers many options and at desirable prices.
+It only remains to look for the most suitable model for the practices that we are going to carry out, always making sure of the product’s resistance, if possible, combined with lightness and comfort.